-Whether the primary carer for a person with dementia is a loving partner, a close relative or a trained professional, creating a dementia care plan which enables the individual to remain in control of their daily life and engenders them with a sense of self-worth and wellbeing is of the utmost importance.
+Whether the primary carer for a person with Alzheimer’s disease or other dementias is a loving partner, a close relative or a trained professional, creating a dementia care plan which enables the individual to remain in control of their daily life and engenders them with a sense of self-worth and wellbeing is of the utmost importance.

 An effective dementia care plan requires more than simply assisting an individual with their everyday tasks, knowing the medication they need and ensuring that they are safe, secure and maintain general health.
 In order to create a dementia care plan that is truly beneficial it is necessary to explore the person behind the condition and to examine the world from their point of view and the life that they have led before they developed dementia.

-The key elements that an effective dementia care plan should address
+Key elements an effective dementia care plan should address

 When creating a dementia care plan there are several key elements to consider in order for the plan to enable the person with dementia to remain as independent, self-reliant and comfortable as possible.
 These essential factors are: